duniter/duniter-v2s/docs/api/runtime-errors.md

 <details>
 <summary>
 <code>InvalidIndex</code> - 1</summary>
-No proposal or bounty at that index.
+No proposal, bounty or spend at that index.
 </details>
 </li>
 <li>